jortorres/Azure_ActiveDirectory_Lab_Powershell/README.md

 # AD_Lab_Powershell
-Acitve Directory Lab with using w/powershell to load 1000+
+Created an Acitve Directory Lab in azure and used a powershell scrtip to load 1000 user from a name text file.